How to Describe Yourself on a Resume the Right Way

 Describing yourself in an ”About me” section on a resume is daunting.
 It’s meant to act as an elevator pitch to convince the hiring manager you’re the candidate.
 But writing a compelling resume profile is hard if you don’t you don’t know where to start.

-Use this formula to make it easier:
+Use this formula to write your self-description for a resume easier:

 [Powerful adjective] [job title] [your amount of experience].
 Eager/seeking to assist/help/support/etc. [name of the company] with [what you can achieve for the employer achieve and how you plan on doing it].
 [A few of your key achievements].